-- a. the plan sponsor's current compensation practice and any anticipated changes in this practice; - b. current compensation distributions by age or service; - c. historical compensation increases and practices of the plan sponsor and other plan sponsors in the same industry or geographic area; and, - d. historical national wage increases and productivity growth.
+- 3.10.1 Data-The actuary should review available compensation data.
+These data may include the following: - a. the plan sponsor's current compensation practice and any anticipated changes in this practice; - b. current compensation distributions by age or service; - c. historical compensation increases and practices of the plan sponsor and other plan sponsors in the same industry or geographic area; and - d. historical national wage increases and productivity growth.

-The actuary should consider available plan-sponsor-specific compensation data, but the actuary must carefully weigh the credibility of these data when selecting the compensation increase assumption.
+The actuary should consider available plan-sponsor-specific compensation data, but the actuary should carefully weigh the credibility of these data when selecting the compensation increase assumption.
 For small plans or recently formed plan sponsors, industry or national data may provide a more appropriate basis for developing the compensation increase assumption.
+The actuary should refer to ASOP No. 25, Credibility Procedures, for additional guidance.

 - 3.10.2 Measurement-Specific Considerations-The actuary should consider factors specific to each measurement in selecting a specific compensation increase assumption.
 Examples of such factors are as follows: - a.
 Compensation Practice-The plan sponsor's current compensation practice and any contemplated changes may affect the compensation increase assumption, at least in the short term.
-For example, if pension benefits are a function of base compensation and the plan sponsor is changing its compensation practice to put greater emphasis on incentive compensation, future growth in base compensation may differ from historical patterns. - b.
+For example, if pension benefits are a function of base compensation and the plan sponsor is changing its compensation practice to put greater emphasis on incentive compensation, future growth in base compensation may differ from historical patterns.

+- b.
 Competitive Factors-The level and pattern of future compensation changes may be affected by competitive factors, including competition for employees both within the plan sponsor's industry and within the geographical areas in which the plan sponsor operates, and global price competition.
 Unless the measurement period is short, the actuary should not give undue weight to short-term patterns. - c.
 Collective Bargaining-The collective bargaining process impacts the level and pattern of compensation changes.
 However, it may not be appropriate to assume that future contracts will provide the same level of compensation changes as the current or recent contracts. - d.
 Compensation Volatility-If certain elements of compensation, such as bonuses and overtime, tend to vary materially from year to year, or if aberrations exist in recent compensation amounts, then volatility should be taken into account.
 In some circumstances, this may be accomplished by adjusting the base amount from which future compensation elements are projected (for example, the projected bonuses might be based on an adjusted average of bonuses over the last 3 years).
-In some other circumstances, an additional assumption regarding an expected increase in pay in the final year of service may be used.
+In some other circumstances, an additional assumption regarding an expected increase in pay in the final year of service may be used. - e.
+Expected Plan Freeze or Termination-In some situations, as stated in section 3.8.3(h), the actuary may expect the plan to be frozen or terminated at a determinable date.
+In these situations, the compensation increase assumption may reflect a shortened measurement period that ends at the expected termination date. - 3.10.3 Multiple Compensation Increase Assumptions-The actuary may use multiple compensation increase assumptions in lieu of a single compensation increase assumption.
+Three examples are as follows: - a.
+Select and Ultimate Assumptions-Assumed compensation increases vary by period from the measurement date (for example, x% increases for the first 5 years following the measurement date, and y% thereafter) or by age or service. - b.
+Separate Assumptions for Different Employee Groups-Different compensation increases are assumed for two or more employee groups that are expected to receive different levels or patterns of compensation increases.